jostrm/azure-enterprise-scale-ml/README.md

     * [X] ESML `extends` Azure Machine Learning via accelerators, organizational agnostic - since the `project/teams` concept in ESML.
     * [X] It extends at specific purposes: `data refinement/datalake/machine learning` to build faster.
     * [X] Also adds `enterprise grade solution design & scalability` (dev,test, prod environments) - across subscriptions.
+    * [X] `An Enterprise Datalake, with ADLS GEN2, and logical DataMesh`(not physical.
+No scattered Blob storage accounts with myriad/different security(sometimes vNet, sometimes private links, sometimes open)

 Note: You can use this for any `enterprise grade` solution in need of single or multi-subscription solutions, with an `enterprise datalake` need, `DEV only` need, or `DEV->TEST->PROD` need.
 - ESML was born out of these needs.
 Based on both Microsoft `best practices` and customer `proven practices`